Is Your Business a Source of Income, or a Valuable Asset?

 Other owners strive to create a business that will generate revenues and profits after the owner leaves, and these firms are more attractive to potential buyers.
 If you create a business that a purchaser can take over and manage successfully, you have a more valuable long-term asset.

-To create a valuable asset, consider the factors that make your business attractive to a purchaser.
+To create a valuable asset, it's important to consider the shift in mindset and look at it as something to build over time while you consider (and clear up) the factors that make your business attractive to a purchaser.

 What Business Purchasers are Looking for

 Purchasers look for businesses with a track record of growing sales, positive cash inflows, and strong net profits.
 These companies typically have a stable, long-term customer base and brand awareness in the marketplace that separates them from their competition, like a defensible moat from Warren Buffett lore.

 To gain market share, successful businesses offer valuable products and services to their customers that uniquely position their firm as unique in the market.
 Even commoditized industries have their shining star businesses that command higher prices and earn repeat customers who are more than happy to refer them to their friends and colleagues.
 Recurring revenue streams are also valuable because the firm can generate long-term, repeat sales to a customer base, oftentimes receiving cash up-front, without spending marketing dollars.

 While financial results are important, valuable businesses offer the purchaser a way to generate sales without the current owner’s involvement.
 These companies have a recipe that generates results, including an experienced management team and staff, and a set of procedures to operate efficiently.

 Some valuable companies own intellectual property and other assets that may increase in value over time.

 You can take steps to increase your company value so that your business is more attractive to a buyer, and in many instances, multiple buyers.